 Must Read Articles:

-Angina PectorisAngina pectoris is a term to describe chest pain that occurs when the heart is not getting enough blood.
+Angina PectorisAngina is a term to describe chest pain that occurs when the heart is not getting enough blood.
 There are two types of angina, stable (the most common) and unstable.
-Stable angina generally lasts less than five minutes and is relieved by nitroglycerin tablets.
+Stable angina generally lasts less than 5 minutes and is relieved by nitroglycerin tablets.
 Angina may be caused by heart disease, coronary artery spasm, or other causes.
 Risk factors for angina include high blood pressure, high cholesterol, diabetes, smoking, sedentary lifestyle, family history, aging, and stimulant use.
 Treatment depends upon the cause of angina.

 Automated External Defibrillators (AED)Automated external defibrillators (AEDs) are used when a person has had a heart attack or sudden cardiac arrest.
 It is a machine that instructs the user through the steps to defibrillate the victim.
 As more and more AEDs are placed in public places, more lives are saved from sudden cardiac arrest.